 It’s well known that cash transfers positively impact access to quality health and education services, as evidence from 30 developing countries shows.
-They are also proven to improve labor supply and familial asset accumulation, strengthen social networks and stimulate local markets.
+They are also proven to improve labour supply and familial asset accumulation, strengthen social networks and stimulate local markets.

 But the literature is scarce when it comes to the long-term effects of such transfers.

-Using administrative panel data collected over ten years, the UNU-Merit study analyzed the determinants of social mobility in Ecuador on a multivariate welfare index, reflecting the importance of different dimensions of structural poverty conditions.
+Using administrative panel data collected over ten years, the UNU-Merit study analysed the determinants of social mobility in Ecuador on a multivariate welfare index, reflecting the importance of different dimensions of structural poverty conditions.

-Did it seek to answer such critical macro-level questions, such as does more cash, with or without conditionality, actually increase the social mobility of the poor?
+It sought to answer such critical macro-level questions, such as does more cash, with or without conditionality, actually increase the social mobility of the poor?
 And does an assured basic income establish the baseline security necessary for people to feel free to pursue their goals?